draducu/learn-git/readme.md

 hello
-i am adding rhis feature from branch-feature
+i am adding this feature from branch-feature